dorukbu/swe599-o1/README.md

 ### TODO
-- [x] Create Resource group and public IP (static) via Azure portal
+- [x] Create Public IP (static) via GCP portal
 - [x] Add Terraform directory to do the following:
   - Create a virtual machine (VM):
     - in a public subnet (will be shared with the k8s cluster).
     - w/ public ssh key found under ./swe599-o1/ssh_keys/ (Prequisite)
-    - w/ the preexisting public IP assigned
+    - w/ the preexisting public IP obtained.
   - Set up a Kubernetes cluster within the same subnet as the VM
   - Other required & compementary components (e.g. Virtual Network, Service Principal role assignments, Network Security Group)
   - Output important information to be utilized in further steps (kubeconfig, public ip etc.)
 - [x] Create a Type A DNS record for the public IP assigned to the vm
 - [x] Add k8s directory to do the following:
-  - Deploy a sample app from AKS tutorial
+  - Deploy a sample app from GKS tutorial
-  - Deploy Kubernetes cloud load balancer (internal lb) with custom internal IP (within the subnet CIDR block)
 - [x] Add system architecture diagram to README
+- [ ] Deploy Kubernetes cloud load balancer (internal lb) with custom internal IP (within the subnet CIDR block)
 - [ ] Add Ansible directory to take care of provisioning the following tools:
-  - Nginx for TLS termination and as a reverse proxy (proxy to UI)
+  - Nginx for TLS termination and as a reverse proxy
-  - net-tools,
+  - net-tools, certbot
+  - Create and setup a TLS certificate via certbot
-  - Deploy a simple UI to interact with the kuberntes load balancer
+  - Deploy a simple UI to interact with the kuberntes load balancer (Optional)
   - Grafana to monitor Kubernetes
   - JMeter to conduct tests
 - [ ] Write kubernetes manifests: